rsvasudev/cse15l-lab-reports/index.md

 This is what happened when cat is used without any arguments.
 Nothing happens just a blank output is displayed.
 ![Image](cat.png)

 This is what happened when cat is used with a path or directory.
-It doesnt work as the argument is a directory.
+It doesn't work as the argument is a directory.
 ![Image](cat_w_arg.png)

 This is what happened when cat is used with a file.
 It displays the text in the file.